 - Fold in the pecans and white chocolate.

-- Place in the refrigerator for the butter to firm up, for at least three hours.
+- Place in the refrigerator for the butter to firm up, for at least four hours.
 I usually make the dough in advance and bake them when needed.

 - When ready to bake, preheat the oven to 180 degrees Celcius, and line a baking sheet with baking paper.